Drawing the Zaitsev Product in E2 Dehydrohalogenation Reactions

 Scientific Explanation: Why the Zaitsev Product Forms

 The stability of alkenes increases with substitution due to hyperconjugation and electron delocalization.
-That's why the Zaitsev product reflects this preference, as the reaction favors the pathway producing the least strained, most stable alkene.
-But more substituted alkenes have greater electron density around the double bond, stabilized by adjacent alkyl groups.
+In real terms, more substituted alkenes have greater electron density around the double bond, stabilized by adjacent alkyl groups.
+Think about it: the Zaitsev product reflects this preference, as the reaction favors the pathway producing the least strained, most stable alkene.
 Additionally, the E2 mechanism requires a concerted process where bond formation and breaking occur simultaneously, further favoring the most stable transition state.

 Common Mistakes and Considerations